 - Anyone considering therapy for osteoporosis, if bone density testing would facilitate the decision

 - Anyone being treated for osteoporosis, to monitor the effects of therapy

 How should I prepare for a bone density test?

 - Eat a normal diet on the day of the test.

 - Take your medications as you normally would.

-- DO NOT take calcium supplements (including tums and multivitamins with calcium) for 24 hours before the test.
+- DO NOT take calcium supplements for at least 24 hours before the test.